typo3rel/slug/README.md

 ## 1. Features

+- NEW in version 2: Add custom records of your extensions via TypoScript
-- Quickly edit, save and regenerate slugs for pages and news records
+- Quickly edit, save and regenerate slugs for pages and other record types (new in Version 2)
 - Mass generation and storage of news slugs (up to 500 at once)
 - List views filterable with different parameters
 - Search engine entry Preview for pages, displays the updated slug as you type